How to Write and Format a White Paper: The Definitive Guide

 A white paper places the conclusion at the end.

-Many business communications, such as technical reports or proposals, place the main conclusion at the beginning of the document.
-This order responds to the desires of the reader and their preference in receiving the information.
+Many business communications, such as technical reports or proposals, include the main conclusion at the beginning of the document.
+This order responds to the reader's desires and preference for receiving the information.

 In a white paper, the content and research inform the reader and increase their understanding of the problem throughout the document.
-The final section provides the ‘ta-da!’ moment where the reader now receives the solution which is supported by the evidence in the document.
+The final section provides the ‘ta-da!’ moment when the reader receives the solution, which is supported by the evidence in the document.

-The reader’s journey and preferences in a white paper and business report differ.
-The major findings follow suit.
+The reader’s journey and preferences in a white paper and business report differ, and the major findings follow suit.

-If you’re unsure of these distinctions or are looking to improve your business writing skills, consider enrolling in our online self-paced Technical Report Writing Course (see all of our courses here).
+If you’re unsure of these distinctions or want to improve your business writing skills, consider enrolling in our online self-paced Technical Report Writing Course (see all of our courses here).

 And, no matter the journey, the document must be easy to understand and include informative headings for easy navigation.